VELUX FONDEN makes grants to gerontology research projects that contribute to improving the quality of life for senior citizens.

-Submit your letter of interest no later than 17 January 2018 at 12 noon.
+Please note: Deadline for letters of interest was 17 January 2018 at 12 noon.

 As people live longer and the birth rates fall, the number of elderly people become a still larger proportion of the population.
 This is a challenge to our healthcare system, and it will require new and innovative solutions.